Run by School of Languages, Literatures, Linguistics and Media

 Student has achieved a better-than-average standard of understanding and/or knowledge in all learning outcomes, and has a clear and accurate understanding of concepts; ability to apply concepts to data critically and thoughtfully; evidence of wide reading and clear and accurate reference to source materials; free from misunderstanding and errors of content; free from irrelevant material.

-Students will know what the central questions in the study of morphology and syntax are.
+Students will know what the central terms in the study of morphology and syntax are.

-Students will understand and be able to discuss what research methods are commonly used in the study of morphology and syntax
+Students will understand and be able to apply data analysis methods that are commonly used in the study of morphology and syntax

-Students will understand and be able to present and discuss key facts, concepts, ideas and approaches relating to the study of both morphology and syntax and how these two domains interact and impact one another.
+Students will understand and be able to present and discuss key facts, concepts, and ideas relating to the study of both morphology and syntax and how these two domains interact and impact one another.

 Students will understand the nature of theoretical linguistics in the fields of morphology and syntax and the contribution that theoretical proposals make to our understanding of human language.